 - more storms and flooding, affecting the health and wellbeing of communities;

-- increased risk of vector-borne diseases (e.g. malaria or dengue fever from mosquitos), and food- and water-borne diseases due to ecosystem changes;
+- increased risk of vector-borne diseases (such as malaria or dengue fever from mosquitos), and food- and water-borne diseases due to ecosystem changes;

 - changes in food production patterns and food security for both locally produced and imported feed, due to greater fluctuation in crop yields and a decrease in productive land;

 - changes in water quality especially in rural areas leading to water allocation issues;

 - flow-on social and economic impacts, contributing to increased mental health effects; and

 - widening of health and social inequalities as the disadvantaged will be disproportionately impacted.